 - Knowledge Building through Education – support education and training opportunities that engender acceptance, trust and respect for Indigenous cultures.

 - System Navigation – improve the experience of Indigenous patients and families navigating the mainstream health care system.

 - Respectful Partnerships – help to facilitate strategic partnerships between Indigenous and non-Indigenous HSPs.

 - Engaging Communities – continue to explore new opportunities for meaningful engagement with Indigenous community members.

-The HNHB LHIN currently supports Indigenous health programs and services through funding to four Indigenous health service providers: De dwa da dehs nye>s Aboriginal Health Centre (DAHC), Native Horizons Treatment Centre (NHTC), and two First Nation communities – Six Nations of the Grand River Territory and Mississaugas of the New Credit First Nation.
+The HNHB LHIN currently supports Indigenous health programs and services through funding to four Indigenous health service providers: De dwa da dehs nye>s Aboriginal Health Centre (DAHC), Native Horizons Treatment Centre (NHTC), and two First Nation communities – Mississaugas of the Credit First Nation and Six Nations of the Grand River Territory.
 Cumulatively, the LHIN supports these health service providers to deliver community-driven and culturally-based programs and services including mental health and addictions, case management, crisis intervention, palliative care, patient navigation and advocacy, Traditional medicine, in-home services and supports, caregiver supports, and long-term care.

 Indigenous Health Engagement and Inclusion

 To support community-led approaches to wellness, the HNHB LHIN continues to build trusting relationships and respectful partnerships with Indigenous communities as a foundation for improving access and equity in health care programs and services.

 First Nations communities and Indigenous health and social service providers work with the LHIN to advise, plan, deliver and continuously improve health care programs and services.